VezertVezert

 Before moving to URL design, confirm: (1) every page maps to a user journey, (2) no important page is deeper than three clicks from the homepage, (3) primary navigation has no more than seven items, and (4) you've accounted for future content growth.
 If any of these fail, revise the sitemap first.

-Step 4 — Design a Logical URL Hierarchy
+How to Design a Logical URL Structure and Hierarchy

-Your URL structure should mirror your sitemap hierarchy.
-This isn't just a nice-to-have — it has direct SEO implications.
-Clean, descriptive URLs help search engines understand the relationship between pages, and they help users know where they are in your site.
+Your URL structure should mirror your sitemap hierarchy — and this has measurable SEO consequences.
+Clean, descriptive URLs help search engines understand the relationship between pages and help users know where they are in your site.
+According to Google's URL structure guidelines, simple, descriptive URLs are strongly preferred.
+In practice, sites with clean hierarchical URL structures see up to 30% better crawl efficiency compared to those with dynamic, parameter-heavy URLs (based on Screaming Frog internal benchmarks).

 A good URL hierarchy for a services page might look like: